hummusonrails/jot/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to J.O.T!
+Thanks for considering contributing to JOT!
 From typos, to sample code, tutorials and beyond, we truly appreciate and welcome input from everyone.

 ## Git process